bdsmgeek/.com/shibari/me/README.md

 ### Additional Resources for Rope Bondage bottoms

-If you're interested in educating yourself more I recommend
+If you're interested in educating yourself more I recommend reading the following:

 - [The Rope Bottoming Guide by KinkyClover](https://theropebottomguide.com/the-rope-bottom-guide/)(\*[backup link](../assets/rope_bottom_guide.pdf))
 - [Shibari Study Bottoming Guides (some free, some paid)](https://shibaristudy.com/catalog/search?category_id=27990&utm_source=dropdown&utm_medium=category)
   - Particularly their [Body Awareness Guide](https://shibaristudy.com/programs/fundamentals-body-awareness?utm_source=dropdown)

+There are also Rope Bottoming Classes at Birdhaus on occasion, checkout their [Instagram](https://www.instagram.com/birdhausto) for the most up to date listings, you can also subscribe to their [EventBrite](https://www.eventbrite.ca/o/birdhaus-37452212083)

 ## Photos / Videos and posting to socials